When it comes to Ninja Swords, there are two conflicting schools of thought on what they actually looked like..

 When the Ninja were infiltrating directly in the dead of night, it did not matter what they carried on them - if they were seen at all it was all over..
 In such cases, a 'tactical' Ninja sword was in order, a tool that they could use in many different ways..

-And when dressed as a Samurai on a busy road, with training that was more rounded than a Samurai, they could not hope to beat him in a fair fight.
-So they tricked him with a sword that looked like it would take longer to draw than it actually did, and before he knew what was going on, step in and overwhelm him with close in, unfamiliar strikes until the Samurai lay dying with a look of shock on his face in a pool of his own blood..
+And when dressed as a Samurai on a busy road, with training that was more 'jack of all trades, master of none', unless they really WERE also a Samurai (and yes, historically it was possible to be BOTH) they could not hope to beat him in a fair fight.
+So they tricked him with a sword that looked like it would take longer to draw than it actually did, and before he knew what was going on, step in and overwhelm him with close in, unfamiliar strikes until the enemy Samurai lay dying with a look of shock on his face in a pool of his own blood..

 I've been wrong on this subject before, so take what I say with a pinch of salt.
 Whichever way, if you want some good Ninja sword replicas - simply select the one that best fits your personal opinion and preference, and let the internet battles rage on..